 - Does not anchor well on hard bottoms

 - Can be hard to retrieve if from down current or downwind

 Danforth Anchor (My Choice)

-The Danforth anchor is my choice for an all around and strong anchor.
-With it’s sharp, pointed flukes it grabs a soft bottom fast and digs in deep.
+The Danforth anchor is my choice for an all-around and robust anchor.
+With it’s sharp, pointed flukes, it grabs a soft bottom fast and digs in deep.